 - Frenchmen Street: head to Frenchmen to catch live music and to get a bite to eat or a drink.
 It’s located next to the French Quarter in the Marigny.
 Not sure which bar or club to hit first?
 Check out this block-by-block guide to Frenchmen Street.

 - Warehouse District: wander through the shops and art galleries or museums.
 I didn’t stop there on this trip, but Mardi Gras World is well worth a visit if you have the time.
 Check out my behind the scenes tour of Mardi Gras World to get a peek at the gorgeous floats and costumes.

 - Mississippi River: walk along the riverfront near the French Quarter or take a riverboat cruise.
 We enjoyed a trip on the Steamboat Natchez on a previous visit.
 You can also take the Algiers Ferry across the river for just $2.
 I’ve never done it, but maybe next time!

 - St. Charles Avenue: A $1.25 streetcar ride will take you out of the French Quarter and all the way up to Carollton Avenue.
 You’ll pass beautiful mansions, Audobon Park, Loyola and Tulane Universities, and plenty of restaurants and shops along the way.

-- Cemetaries: New Orleans is full of beautiful and historic cemeteries.
-I visited Lafayette Cemetery No. 1 on this trips and have visited others on previous trips.
+- Cemeteries: New Orleans is full of beautiful and historic cemeteries.
+I visited Lafayette Cemetery No. 1 on this trip and have visited others on previous trips.
 Metairie Cemetery is stunning and easy to visit by car.

 - Magazine Street: escape the French Quarter and spend an afternoon exploring Magazine Street.
 It’s the perfect place to enjoy a day of shopping and eating!